 QR codes have gone a long way since their inception in 1994 as a solution to track car parts.
 They started as static QR codes that you couldn’t change after generating – like 1D barcodes but with way more space available.

 Then, in the late 2000s, they became dynamic QR codes.
-Unlike static QR codes, the dynamic ones could be updated multiple times, even after being printed.
+Unlike static QR codes, the dynamic ones and their landing page could be updated multiple times, even after being printed.

-In this guide, we’re gonna cover everything related to dynamic QR codes.
+In this guide, we’re gonna cover everything related to dynamic QRs.
 From how they work to how to create dynamic QRs, customizing them, tracking their performances, the best tips for successful dynamic QR campaigns, and much more.

 You’re in for a great ride.
 Let’s begin!